-The level should be at the FULL COLD mark.
+The level should be at the FULL COLD mark for the 3800 V6 engine and in the cross-hatched area for the 3.5L V6 engine.
 If necessary, add only enough fluid to bring the level up to the mark.